jalik/meteor-jalik-ufs/README.md

 # UploadFS

+**WARNING: This package will not receive any new features, only bug fixing when possible.
+The reason is that the Meteor package system is kind of obsolete now.
+I (the author of the package) plan to release a package on NPM that would work with other frameworks than Meteor, so it will be a full rewriting of UploadFS but with a completely different name.
+Thank you for your comprehension.**

 UploadFS is a package for the Meteor framework that aims to make file uploading easy, fast and configurable.
 Some important features are supported like the ability to **start, stop or even abort a transfer**, securing file access, transforming files on writing or reading...